mitchellh/gon/README.md

 **Note you must specify _both_ `-log-level` and `-log-json`.** The `-log-level` flag enables logging in general.
 An `info` level is enough in automation environments to get all the information you'd want.

+## Roadmap

+These are some things I'd love to see but aren't currently implemented.

+  * Expose more DMG customization so you can set backgrounds, icons, etc.
+    - The underlying script we use already supports this.
+  * Support adding additional files to the zip, dmg packages
+  * Support the creation of '.app' bundles for CLI applications
+  * Support entitlements for codesigning